troglobit/gul/README.md

 Plenty.
 Do something about it! :P

 A trace is written to stderr.
-Redirect the trace to a file when running gul. (`gul filename 2>logfile?`) see the source for more info, as usual.
+Redirect the trace to a file when running gul, see the source for more info, as usual.

+    gul filename 2>logfile

 Files
 -----

-- IDEAS: Random thoughts
+- `IDEAS`: Random thoughts
-- TIPS: Some hints on what to do when the going gets tough
+- `TIPS`: Some hints on what to do when the going gets tough
-- TODO: A list of things that needs attention.
+- `TODO`: A list of things that needs attention.
-- INSTALL: HowTo install and compile both source and specification.
+- `INSTALL`: HowTo install and compile both source and specification.
-- README: This short intro.
+- `README`: This short intro.
-- ChangLog: A list of things that already have been done.
+- `ChangLog`: A list of things that already have been done.

 License
 -------

     Copyright (C) 2004 Joachim Nilsson
     Copyright (C) 1998-2000 Joachim Nilsson, Jakob Eriksson, Anders Bornäs

     The 'gul' editor is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

     This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA
+    You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301, USA.

     ~
     ~